5 Things You May Not Know About 529s (But Should)

 Key Takeaways

-• While commonly used for college expenses, 529 plans can also be used for K-12 tuition, post-secondary programs and student loan repayments.
+• While commonly used for qualifying college expenses, 529 plans can also be generally used for K-12 tuition, post-secondary programs, apprenticeships, student loan repayments, to fund retirement, and now for credentialing programs.

-• 529 plans can offer significant tax advantages, including tax-free growth and tax-free withdrawals for qualified education expenses.
+• 529 plans offer significant tax advantages, if operated in compliance with applicable tax rules, including tax-free growth and tax-free withdrawals for qualified purposes, such as eligible education expenses.

-• Contributions to a 529 plan can be a strategic part of estate planning, as contributions can count towards your annual gift tax exclusion.
+• Contributions to a 529 plan can be a strategic part of estate planning, as contributions can count toward your annual gift tax exclusion.
+A unique accelerated gifting option can also be available.

 Find a Financial Advisor, Branch and Private Wealth Advisor near you.